-• If we have the will, we have the means to reestablish equity, maintain benefits for current retirees, and enable workers to acquire a measure of wealth in the course of their working lives.
+- Social Security has been one of the most successful government programs of the 20th Century. - If we have the will, we have the means to reestablish equity, maintain benefits for current retirees, and enable workers to acquire a measure of wealth in the course of their working lives.